Mathématique: Chapter 45

 “Maybe,” Young said.

-“My best guess,” Lam said, “is that it would interfere transiently with the operation of the device.
-However, it might also damage the suppressants in such a way that their action might be compromised.”
+“My best guess,” Lam began, “is that it would interfere only transiently with the operation of the device.
+However, if the current was strong enough, it could damage the electronics enough to compromise function.”

 Young nodded.

-“I’m sorry,” Lam whispered, the words nearly strangling her as they ripped their way free of wherever they’d been.
+“I’m sorry,” Lam whispered, the words strangling her as they tore free of wherever they’d been.
 “I’m so sorry.
-That I let him leave.”
+That I let him leave the infirmary.”

-“Yeah,” Young said, bringing his own hand up and pressing it against the glass where hers rested.
+“Yeah.”
+Young pressed his hand to the glass where hers rested.
 “Me too.”